 - Quarters: $10

-While the coin information on the internet is essentially free, nothing beats having a trusty coin collecting guide you can actually open up in your hands and read whenever you want.
+While the coin information on the Internet is essentially free, nothing beats having a trusty coin collecting guide you can actually open up in your hands and read whenever you want.
 One of the best all-around coin price guides is A Guide Book of United States Coins, by R.S.
 Yeoman and Kenneth Bressett.
-The newest edition is listed for $14.95, though you may be able to find a better deal on find a better deal on Amazon.
+The newest edition is available on Amazon.

 With a good coin book, coin folder, and a roll or two of coins to get you started, you can be well on your way to enjoying a wonderful, lifelong hobby for as little as $20!